jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 }
 ```

-I have been using [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) as I progress with the `ScannerImpl` implementation while I’m writing this blog.
+I have been using [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) as I progress with the `ScannerImpl` implementation in conjunction with writing this blog.

 … I have completed `ScannerImpl` using TDD.
 Here is some context about the implementation:
-* I’ve kept the `Scanner` implementation bare bones.
+* I’ve kept the `Scanner` implementation to bare bones.
 If I were designing a DSL for production use:
     * I would have kept track of line and column information in the input so that when a syntax error is encountered, it would indicate issue with context.
-    * I would have allowed for comments, and they would have been stripped out in the `Scanner` implementation.
+    * I would have supported comments, and they would have been stripped out in the `Scanner` implementation.
     * I would not have leaked an `IndexOutOfBoundsException`.
 I would have caught it and returned an Exception that is specific to the `Scanner`.
+That is, it would have been an exception indicating that there were no more `Token`s without indicating a index issue.
     * I would have been more particular about alphanumerics starting with a letter.
 My current `Scanner` implementation will accept __123ABC__ as a token.
 Most scanners would balk at this.
 * My implementation has two basic phases:
     * Split the String into tokens based upon whitespace.